 The investor thinks he is the only bargain hunter in town.

 Most investors NEVER get the house they wanted.
 They spend days & weeks kicking and smelling a property only to discover someone else bought it.
-Despite the “sky is falling” mantra pitched by the media, hundreds of properties are purchased for cash in Las Vegas in any given week.
+As of 11/15/2017, every single property is getting multiple offers and sold over list.
+It usually takes about 8 offers before an investor comes to Jesus.

 The investor evaluates property by imagining themselves living in it.

 They try to imagine themselves living in the property and rule out all the properties that need some TLC.
 They purchase a property they could live in and discover later that the cash flow is terrible.
 Successful investors think in terms of cash flow, risk and return – not the color of the carpet or type of appliances that exist.

 The investor dilly dallies after they found a perfect investment.

 After weeks of research, hand wringing and analysis they decide to pull the trigger 4 days after they went inside and fell in love with a property.
 Yep.
 Someone else beats them to it EVERY SINGLE TIME.
 Successful investors do their homework and pull the trigger the moment they found what they are looking for.
 Unsuccessful investors are so worried about making the wrong decision they usually don’t make one at all.

 The investor has a partner who isn’t on the same page.